dsoprea/PyHdHomeRun/README.txt

-x Be able to discover the device(s) on the local network. x Be able to poll for status.
+x Be able to discover the device(s) on the local network. x Be able to poll for status. x Be able to list channels.
-> Be able to scan and list channels.
+> Be able to scan channels.
-> For a tuner to be able to acquire a lock on a channel.
+> For a tuner to be able to set the channel and acquire a lock.
 > To be able to instruct a tuner to start sending video back.

 I will mark them as progress is made.